TanStack/router/docs/guide/installation.md

 yarn add @tanstack/router
 ```

-React Location is compatible with React v16.8+ and is compatible with ReactDOM only
+TanStack Router is compatible with React v16.8+ and is compatible with ReactDOM only